-Homework: Suggested homework problems will be assigned on the class web-site.
+- Homework: Suggested homework problems will be assigned on the class web-site.
 Homework will not be collected and graded.
 Questions about homework problems, or any other calculus problems are welcome.
 I strongly encourage you to put your questions in writing with a description of your difficulty.
 You can hand in your questions at the beginning of each class period.
-Sign your question.
-I will give extra credit for well posed interesting questions.

-Grading: Each exam will be graded by an integer between 0 and 100.
-Your final grade will be determined using the following formula where E1 and E2 are the grades for four in-class exams and FE is the grade for the final exam.
+I will give extra credit for well posed interesting questions. - Grading: Each exam will be graded by an integer between 0 and 100.
+Your final grade will be determined using the following formula where E1 and E2 are the grades for the in-class exams and FE is the grade for the final exam.
 Your letter grade will be assigned according to the following table.

-$$FG = [0.3E1 + 0.3E2 + 0.4FE],$$
+$FG = [0.3 \times E1 + 0.3 \times E2 + 0.4 \times FE],$